-^{2:} See Section 11.1 "A/D Acquisition Requirements" for minimum conditions.
+^{2:} See Section 11.1 for minimum conditions.

-18.0 DC AND AC CHARACTERISTICS GRAPHS AND TABLES
+16.0 DC AND AC CHARACTERISTICS GRAPHS AND TABLES

-Note: The graphs and tables provided following this note are a statistical summary based on a limited number of samples and are provided for informational purposes only.
-The performance characteristics listed herein are not tested or guaranteed.
-In some graphs or tables, the data presented may be outside the specified operating range (e.g., outside specified power supply range) and therefore, outside the warranted range.
+The graphs and tables provided in this section are for design guidance and are not tested.

+In some graphs or tables, the data presented is outside specified operating range (i.e., outside specified VDD range).
+This is for information only and devices are ensured to operate properly only within the specified range.

-"Typical" represents the mean of the distribution at 25°C. "Maximum" or "minimum" represents (mean + 3σ) or (mean - 3σ) respectively, where σ is a standard deviation, over the whole temperature range.
+The data presented in this section is a statistical summary of data collected on units from different lots over a period of time and matrix samples.
+'Typical' represents the mean of the distribution at 25° C. 'max' or 'min' represents (mean + 3σ) or (mean - 3σ) respectively, where σ is standard deviation, over the whole temperature range.